GaurangTandon/gaurangtandon.github.io/_posts/2022-09-11-non-obvious-mistakes.markdown

 print(accumulated_input)
 ```

-We run this with `Get-Content .\input.txt | python3 .\code.py`.
+We run this with `Get-Content .\A.in | python3 .\code.py`.
 The program instantly prints the first ten lines!

 Now we know that the StackOverflow answer is correct.
 What then is really wrong with `Get-Content`?

 ## Notice the slowness

 Note that the above program did *not* exit after printing the first ten numbers, which tells us that `Get-Content` was *still* running.
 In fact, our root issue is that `Get-Content` *itself* is just **incredibly** slow.
-It is silly and annoying that it is aliased to `cat` in PowerShell, because `cat` on Linux is significantly faster (`cat input.txt | python3 code.py` finishes in half a second).

-Searching for "why is powershell get-content so slow" reveals [this blog](https://joelitechlife.ca/2022/06/08/powershell-get-content-slow/) that attempts to demystify the lacklustre speed. `Get-Content` adds a bunch of metadata (called `NoteProperty`) to the data it reads.
+Searching for "why is powershell get-content so slow" reveals [this blog](https://joelitechlife.ca/2022/06/08/powershell-get-content-slow/) that demystifies the snail speed. `Get-Content` adds a bunch of metadata (called `NoteProperty`) to the data it reads.
 Because it reads one line at a time, it adds metadata to every line it reads.
 For a file with a million lines, this metadata addition becomes painfully slow.

 Luckily, we can force the metadata to be added in batches of lines.
 For example, let's run the following command that adds the `NoteProperty`s in batches of a thousand lines: